 This calendar is an expansion of the Anticipation Calendar.
-It requires the ability to expand time into the future past the “now”.
-With this calendar we may have the whole day’s events, or just a “Now”- and then – next” (i.e. a two-slot calendar box).
+It requires the student to have the ability to expand time into the future past the “now”.
+With this calendar we may have the whole day’s events, or just a portion of the day.
+At first it may only include a “Now”- and then – “Next” (i.e. a two-slot calendar box).
 We are looking at larger chunks of time or bigger parts of the day and dividing it into smaller activities and putting labels on these activities.

-- Provides a timepiece for kids who are able to conceptualize time beyond the “Now”.
+- Student is able to conceptualize time beyond the “Now”.

-- Helps students to anticipate what will happen next.
+- Student demonstrates at least occasionally the ability to anticipate what will happen next.

 Characteristics of the Daily Calendar